2014 marked 100 years since the start of the First World War.

 Events and activities will take place nationally from 2014 to 2018 to commemorate this historic event and pay respect to those who lost their lives.

 Broxbourne Borough Council has organised a programme of events and activities aimed at people of all age-groups.
+This is overseen by the Council’s World War One Commemoration Panel.

-World War One Small Grants Programme
+World War One Centenary Event

 - Lloyd Close